Mercury (element): Releases in the environment

-Preindustrial deposition rates of mercury from the atmosphere may be about 4 ng per 1 L of ice deposited.
+Preindustrial mercury concentration in ice unaffected by volcano activity was between 1 to 4 ng per liter.
 Volcanic eruptions and related natural sources are responsible for approximately half of atmospheric mercury emissions.

 Atmospheric mercury contamination in outdoor urban air at the start of the 21st century was measured at 0.01–0.02 μg/m^{3}.
 A 2001 study measured mercury levels in 12 indoor sites chosen to represent a cross-section of building types, locations and ages in the New York area.
 This study found mercury concentrations significantly elevated over outdoor concentrations, at a range of 0.0065 – 0.523 μg/m^{3}.
 The average was 0.069 μg/m^{3}.

 Half of mercury emissions are attributed to mankind.
 The sources in 2000 can be divided into the following estimated percentages: